 He first crossed (hybridized) two variants of garden pea with contrasting characters like smooth x wrinkled seeds.
 He did this by first emasculating the flower of one plant (for example smooth) and cross-pollinated it by dusting the stigma with pollen from another plant (for example wrinkled).
-Subsequently the flower developed into a pod which contains seeds.
+Subsequently, the flower developed into a pod that contains seeds.
 He then harvested the seeds upon maturity and planted them.
-He found that only one character of either parent, i.e. smooth, was exhibited by the hybrid or F1 plants and none of the wrinkled.
+He found that only one character of either parent, i.e. smooth, was exhibited by the hybrid or F1 plants, and none of the wrinkled.

 In addition to smooth x wrinkled cross, Mendel conducted identical experiments on six other sets of characters.
 He performed the following six other monohybrid crosses with the first character found to be dominant: yellow x green cotyledon, grey-brown x white seed coats (violet-red x white flowers), inflated x constricted pod, green x yellow unripe pod, axial x terminal inflorescence, and long x short stem (also referred to as tall x short).